 Home

-Note: All media files require the Real Media player.
+Note: Some media files require the Real Media player.
 The program is a free download from www.real.com.

 Dr. Sullivan

 As a Doctoral student at the University of Southern California, Dr. Sullivan was awarded the top prize in the school's concerto competition.
 He performed Mozart's Piano Concerto No. 25, K. 503, with the school orchestra under the able direction of William Eddins.
-Click the icon that's appropriate for your connection to hear a short excerpt of his performance.
+Click the icon below to listen to an MP3 file of the complete third movement (15.9 MB).

 Dr. Sullivan continues to perform regularly in venues around Southern California.
 As part of the 26th Annual Long Beach Bach Festival, he performed Beethoven's Fantasia in C Minor for Piano, Chorus and Orchestra, Op.
 80, with the Camerata Singers of Long Beach and the Long Beach Festival Orchestra under the direction of David Wilson.
-Click the icon below for a short video excerpt of his performance (6 MB file -- broadband connection recommended).
+Click the icon below for a short video excerpt of his performance (Real Media, 6 MB).

 Steven Mann

-A former student of Sullivan Music Studio, Steven Mann completed his Bachelor's and Artist Diploma degrees at Indiana University under Menahem Pressler.
-He is now pursuing his Master's degree at the Manhattan School of Music in New York.
+A former student of Sullivan Music Studio, Steven Mann is continuing his studies at the Manhattan School of Music.
+There he is working toward a DMA degree under Andre-Michel Schub.
 Click the appropriate icon below for an excerpt of Schubert's Impromptu in E-Flat.
+(Real Media files)

 Sebastian Chang